Customizing Colors

 The color picker interface showing the visual picker and hex input field

-Pro Tip: If you have brand colors defined as hex codes in a brand guide, type them directly into the hex field for pixel-perfect accuracy.
-This is faster than trying to match colors visually with the picker.
+Pro Tip: If you have brand colors as hex codes in a style guide, type them directly into the hex field -- it's faster and more accurate than matching visually.

 Tips for Good Color Combinations

 - Maintain high contrast between text and background.
-Your Foreground color should be clearly legible against your Background color.
-Dark text on a light background or light text on a dark background both work well.
-Avoid low-contrast combinations like light gray text on a white background.
+Dark text on light backgrounds (or vice versa) works well.
+Avoid low-contrast combos like light gray on white.

 - Keep Primary bold and recognizable.
-Your Primary color carries the most visual weight on your page.
-Choose a color that represents your brand and is distinct enough to draw attention to buttons and calls to action.
+It carries the most visual weight -- choose something distinct that draws attention to buttons and CTAs.

 - Test with real content.
-Colors can look different in isolation than they do with actual text, images, and product cards.
-Always preview your page with real content before committing to a color scheme.
+Colors look different with actual text, images, and product cards than they do in isolation.

 - Consider accessibility.
-Visitors with color vision differences need sufficient contrast to read your content comfortably.
-Aim for a contrast ratio of at least 4.5:1 between text and its background.
+Aim for at least 4.5:1 contrast ratio between text and its background.

-Pro Tip: Start with a preset theme that is close to your desired look, then adjust only the tokens you need to change.
-This is much easier than building a 16-color palette from scratch, and the preset ensures your starting point is already well-balanced.
+Pro Tip: Start with a preset theme close to your desired look, then adjust only the tokens you need.
+It's much easier than building a 16-color palette from scratch.

 Annotated Page Reference

-The diagram below shows a complete page with annotations pointing to every area controlled by each color token.
-Use this as a reference when deciding which token to change for a specific visual effect.
+The diagram below shows a complete page with annotations for every area controlled by each color token.
+Use it as a reference when deciding which token to change.

 Fully annotated page diagram with labels pointing to each of the 16 color tokens and the elements they control